-It almost never fails that any mobile home community you go to will ask that you fill out an application prior to you purchasing an individual mobile home inside our park.
-Every park will have its own approval process, and every park will have criteria to meet before a potential resident buys or rents a home inside the park walls.
+It almost never fails that any mobile home community you go to will ask that you fill out an application prior to purchasing an individual mobile home inside the park.
+Every park will have its own approval process, and every park will have criteria to meet before a potential resident buys or rents a home there.

-If we take the side of the park manager and park owner, it is very wise and prudent to know exactly who is moving into our park.
+If we take the side of the park manager and park owner, it is very wise and prudent to know exactly who is moving into the park.
 Is this person a murderer?
 A sexual predator?
 An eviction-prone tenant?
-Or just a regular bill-paying, credit conscious, hard-working home buyer?
+Or just a regular bill-paying, credit-conscious, hard-working home buyer?

-Below are 3 common mistakes that mobile home investors and/or home buyers make too often.
+Below are three common mistakes that mobile home investors and/or home buyers make too often.

 3 Costly Mistakes Investors Make With Mobile Home Park Managers